aldenq/flcli/README.md

 no additional installation on the pi-top itself should be required as long as the pi-top works with further.

-while print statments will be sent back to the user, at the moment it does not appear that errors are, if your code is silently failing this could be why.

 ## examples: